santaklouse/HestiaCP-API/README.md

 2) Create Client

-Build credentials.
-API username and password is highly discouraged.
-Use API key.
+Use API key, username and password is possible but highly discouraged as deemed unsafe and will be deprecated.

 ```php